Sheepolution/how-to-love/book/chapter14.md

 Let's start with the player.
 Create a new file called `player.lua`.

-We could make a baseclass for all our objects, but because it's such a short simple game we'll do without one.
-Though I encourage you to improve the code at the end of this chapter by adding a baseclass yourself.
+We could make a base class for all our objects, but because it's such a short simple game we'll do without one.
+Though I encourage you to improve the code at the end of this chapter by adding a base class yourself.

 ___